 If you observe any breathing difficulties or wheezing after your dog has been stung, contact a veterinarian immediately.
 Difficulties in breathing can be fatal if immediate medical attention is not sought.
 A vet will administer oxygen to the dog to boost its respiration.

 2. Severe Swelling

 If you observe abnormal swelling around your dog’s nose, head, neck, or mouth, then you should know immediately that the sting is serious.
 Severe swelling in these parts needs immediate medical attention.
 If left untreated, that swelling can cause breathing complications.
-Abnormal swelling around the throat area for the dog causes excessive drooling.
+Abnormal swelling around the throat area causes your dog to drool a lot.
 This is because the dog is having difficulties swallowing saliva.

 3. Vomiting or Diarrhea